 About our student:

-Dr Shruti Bajaj is a Consultant Clinical Geneticist at Cloudnine Hospital, Mumbai.
+Dr Shruti Bajaj is a Consultant Clinical Geneticist at Jaslok Hospital, Cloudnine Hospital and Suchak Hospital in Mumbai.
 She’s one of our esteemed students at The Lifestyle Portal Online Writing Program.

 Dr Bajaj has spent 17 years at the very prestigious Seth Gordhandas Sunderdas Medical College and King Edward Memorial Hospital, Mumbai; acquiring from here not just her insane passion for the field of Clinical Genetics, but also her basic (MBBS) and advanced (MD Pediatrics) degrees, followed by a University accredited Fellowship in Clinical Genetics.
 This period included a 4.5 years’ rich clinical experience as a Faculty & Assistant Professor in the Department of Pediatrics & Genetic Clinic at the same Institute.

 Jones KL.
 Down syndrome.
 In: Smith’s recognizable patterns of human malformation, 6th ed, Elsevier Saunders, Philadelphia 2006, p.7.

 Roizen NJ, Patterson D. Down syndrome.
 Lancet 2003;361:1281